 Tennessee Williams Literary Festival

 Are you ready to yell “Stella!!” at the top of your lungs?
 Of course you are.
 But seriously, you can just that during the Stella and Stanley shouting contest at the Tennessee Williams Literary Festival.
 As one of the best literary fests in the country, you’ll connect with local artists, authors and musicians who share the same passion for creativity and the written word.
-The festival also features a spin off event, Saints and Sinners, which is a literary event dedicated to LGBTQ artists and LGBTQ literature.
+The festival also features a spin off event, Saints + Sinners Literary Festival, which is dedicated to LGBTQ+ artists and LGBTQ+ literature.

 White Linen Night